dai-shi/remote-faces/README.md

 ## Motivation

-Nowadays, quite a few people work from home.
+Working from home is a working style that has existed and is usual nowadays.
-Tools for instant messaging and video conferencing allow the remote working style.
+Tools such as instant messaging and video conferencing allow working from home.
-Those tools are useful and mandatory, but it turns out that it would also be nice to have another tool for working from home.
+Those tools are useful and mandatory, but it turns out that it would also be nice to have another tool to feel connected.

-The desired tool is something we run all the time passively, and we feel connected with others even working from home.
-If you work at office, you would see other people from your desk or maybe at least in the same floor.

-"Remote Faces" is a small app to share a webcam image;
+"Remote Faces" is a small app to share a webcam still image.
-not a video, but a still image.
 The image will be updated only periodically.
 The size of the image is small enough to keep your privacy to some extent.
 It doesn't involve a server to transfer image data,